Display Ads: A Worksheet to Set Up Your First Campaign

 Displaying the number of shoppers on your site

 Ever see a display ad on your phone that clearly wasn’t designed correctly — maybe the sides were cropped or the text was too small to read?
 While ad networks can automate many processes required to launch display ads, some tasks (including resizing) still need a manual touch.
 Unfortunately, a failure to optimize for mobile devices happens all too often, transforming even the most perfect ad into a waste of resources.

 Every display ad should work across devices by being responsive to different screen sizes.
 Even better, they may leverage copy, images, and other creative elements geared toward mobile interactions — for example, your mobile display ad may launch your branded app (if they already downloaded it) rather than open their web browser.

 With these tricks, you’re one step closer to generating more engagement, clicks, and conversions — how exciting!
 Here’s a final pro tip: Pair your display ads with marketing emails, and you’ve got yourself a winning formula.
 (In fact, we’ve found shoppers targeted with both are twice as likely to convert.)

-For more best practices on other types of marketing (we’re talking emails, social media, and even “old-school” tactics like direct mail) that can help grow your brand, we’ve got everything you need over at the AdRoll Marketing Resource Library.
+For more best practices on other types of marketing (we’re talking emails, social media, and even “old-school” tactics like direct mail) that can help grow your brand, we’ve got everything you need in the resources below.